lifelonglearner94/lifelonglearner94/README.md

 # Hi, I'm Marcel 👋

-I'm a Data Science & AI Student with a background in software development and business psychology.
+I'm a Data Science & AI Student with a background in business psychology.
 I'm passionate about data science and AI, and I'm always eager to learn new things and solve challenging problems.

 ## 🛠️ My skills